-28. Our reviews are not binding and are not reviewable under the GIPA Act.

-However a person who is dissatisfied with a reviewable decision of an agency

-- may apply to the NSW Civil and Administrative Tribunal (NCAT) for a review of that decision. - 29.
-If the Applicant is dissatisfied with our recommendations or the Agency's response to our recommendations, the Applicant may ask the NCAT to review the Agency's decision. - 30.
-An application for NCAT review can be made up to 20 working days from the date of this report.
+- 33. Our reviews are not binding and are not reviewable under the GIPA Act.
+However a person who is dissatisfied with a reviewable decision of an agency may apply to the NSW Civil and Administrative Tribunal (NCAT) for a review of that decision. - 34.
+The Applicant has the right to ask the NCAT to review the Agency's decision. - 35.
+An application for a review by the NCAT can be made up to 20 working days from the date of this report.
 After this date, the NCAT can only review the decision if it agrees to extend this deadline.
 The NCAT's contact details are:

-Registry for the Administrative and Equal Opportunity and Operational Division NSW Civil and Administrative Tribunal Level 10, 86 Goulburn Street Sydney NSW 2000
+NSW Civil and Administrative Tribunal Administrative and Equal Opportunity Division Level 10, John Maddison Tower 86-90 Goulburn Street, Sydney NSW 2000